 Click “Yes, I have admin access” and click “Initiate”.
 If you don’t have access, you would be required to manually copy and paste an invitation code on the Jira side.

-You can even sync issues or Salesforce entities individually using the connect operation in Jira, or in bulk using the “Bulk Connect” option, or create automatic triggers for syncing.
+You can even sync issues or Salesforce entities individually using the connect operation, or in bulk using the “Bulk Connect” option, or create automatic triggers for syncing.
 We will cover triggers in the coming sections.

 After clicking “Exalate”, wait for some time, the appropriate status messages will be displayed.
 Sit back and relax, you will soon get your first issue synced.
 This will successfully establish a Jira Salesforce integration in the Basic mode and you can already see your first synchronization status.